gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 ### Docs audience

-Through research, it's clear that developers of all skill levels read the docs and find them useful.
+Developers of all skill levels read the docs and find them useful.

-The tutorial should focus on helping users with the following attributes and goals.
+The docs should focus on helping users with the following attributes and goals.

 Attributes:

 - intermediate to advanced at React
-- front-end developer
+- frontend developer
 - prefer using a search engine and/or `ctrl + f` to find things on the gatsbyjs.org site

 Looking for: